 Thinx, for instance, is a good example – a brand that, as of now, is satisfied in offering one product.
 The New York-based company, which launched in January 2014, sells microfiber underwear that wicks away moisture, making tampons (and other traditional feminine hygiene products) virtually unnecessary.
 The company is expected to disrupt the $15 billion feminine hygiene market, after raising "multiple millions" in a December 2015 Round A of funding – all based on one line of products (three styles of underwear in total).

-This line of thinking – and company building – extends into the fashion industry, as well.
-Consider Kiini, the Instagram-favored swimwear brand of choice, which has made its name thanks to its distinctive crochet bikinis.
+This line of company building extends into the fashion industry, as well.
+Consider KIINI, the Instagram-favored swimwear brand of choice, which has made its name thanks to its distinctive crochet bikinis.
 Founder Ipek Irgit and her brand are synonymous with that one swimsuit aesthetic – which it has since spun off into a few different styles.
 The brand, however, does not veer into the territory of bathing suit cover ups, beach bags or the like.
 It offers a handful of bikini tops and bottoms and three styles of one-piece bathing suits.
-That’s it.
+And that is it.

 Shrimps also tends to be a go-to example when discussing the rise of the mono-brand.
-The faux fur coat brand, founded by London-based designer Hannah Weiland in 2013, managed to win over the fashion industry – from Net-a-Porter founder Natalie Massenet to “it” girl Alexa Chung – with its one product (and small variations thereof): The colorful fun fake fur jacket.
-Weiland recently began expanding into ready-to-wear but not before she spent roughly five years focusing exclusively – and making her name – on outwear.
+The faux fur coat brand, founded by London-based designer Hannah Weiland in 2013, managed to win over the fashion industry with its one product (and small variations thereof): The colorful faux fur jacket.

 “It was very much about the piece rather than the brand," Weiland told Lou Stoppard in a 2015 interview for the Financial Times.